pavanbathla/Python_PandasInRealLife/README.md

 # Python_PandasInRealLife
-Documentation for Python Pandas training course
+Documentation and Use Cases with Python Pandas

 ###Objective:
 * Go through all Pandas documentation to understand every detail/functionality possible